 The nanoplatelets have been supplied by Haydale, an advanced materials group from South Korea.
 The company believes that the product marks an important expansion of graphene’s application.
 CEO Keith Broadbent anticipates an increasing number of graphene-based products in the cosmetic market. iCraft has signed supply contracts with two firms to start delivery of the graphene face mask sheets.

-Graphene oxide’s thermal conducting properties make heat absorption during blow-drying a speedy affair due to which damage to hair and skin are avoided.
+Graphene oxide’s thermal conducting properties make heat absorption during blow-drying a speedy affair due to which damage to the hair and skin is avoided.
 Such products can also protect the hair from UV damage.

 “The team has been able to demonstrate that blonde hair can be dyed black.
 The black color of the film is the result of a reduction process of graphene oxide with vitamin C (ascorbic acid)… the results are comparable to commercial black dyes: The coating is uniform on hair.
 It doesn’t come off easily with shampooing and can last through at least 30 shampoos.
 Additionally, they’ve demonstrated ombre effects from blonde to dark brown by varying the intensity of the graphene coating,” according to Hair Momentum.

 LIGC Applications is developing a graphene-based face mask called the “Guardian G-Volt,” which it claims is a “leap forward” in the fight against airborne bacteria and viruses.
 The mask has a laser-induced graphene filter that prevents microorganisms from accumulating inside.

 When the mask is connected to a battery or any other power source, a low-level electrical charge is released that repels all stuck particles.
 A separate sterilizing solution can be used to sterilize the face mask at the end of the day.